This no bake strawberry yogurt pie is made simply with plain yogurt, strawberry syrup, and whipped cream. Perfect for the warm weather!

-This pie is a (much better) riff on the yogurt pies I used to have as a kid.
+This no bake strawberry yogurt pie is a (much better) riff on the yogurt pies I used to have as a kid.
 Those were a tub of thawed Cool Whip mixed with some strawberry flavored yogurt (probably nonfat, at least if it was the low-fat 90’s when everyone got fatter), pour into a premade graham cracker pie crust, and then frozen.

-This gluten free pie is worlds apart from that one (which, sadly, makes me shudder when I recall the plastic taste).
+This pie is worlds apart from that one (which, sadly, makes me shudder when I recall the plastic taste).
 Lightly sweet, totally real and absolutely fresh and creamy.

 After I made the pie a few times, I bought more strawberries and made more of that gorgeous, bright red strawberry puree and have been drizzling it over gluten free waffles, mixing it into yogurt and stirring it into lemonade.